DDI-TU-Dresden/thonny-wiki/FAQ.rst

 FAQ
 ===
-Some questions, that have came up several times in various discussions.
+Some questions, that have come up several times in various discussions.

 I want to help by translating Thonny UI or webpage to another language.
 How should I start?
 --------------------------------------------------------------------------------------------